Gepetto/robotpkg/README.txt

 pocolibs.
 For each collection <name> defined in robotpkg.conf, the following targets are
 available: clean-<name>, clean-depends-<name>, fetch-<name>, extract-<name>,
-install-<name>, replace-<name>, update-<name>.
-They perform the same action as
+install-<name>, replace-<name>, update-<name> and deinstall-<name>.
+They
-their respective counterpart without -<name> suffix, expect that they work on all packages of the set.
+perform the same action as their respective counterpart without -<name> suffix, expect that they work on all packages of the set.
 In addition, for the replace and update targets, they sort the packages in the order of their dependencies so that the job is done a sensible order.
 For the user convenience, A special installed collection is always defined and represents all currently installed packages.
 Thus, invoking the update-installed target will update all currently installed packages.